This post may contain affiliate links, for more information see our disclaimer.

 5. Reduce Expenses and Increase Income

-The internet is chockful of clever ideas to help you trim everyday costs.
+The internet is chockful of bright ideas that can help you trim everyday costs.
 You can even go on a spending freeze to help jump start your investing and savings.

-Two big factors of success will be your discipline and ability to stay consistent.
+Two significant factors of success will be your discipline and ability to stay consistent.
 People think $5 or $10 bucks isn’t much and doesn’t add up, but it absolutely does.

 Reducing your expenses is more important than making more money.
 Here’s why:

-- Earning more income is not directly related to being financially independent or rich.
+- Earning more income is not directly related to being financially independent or wealthy.
 There are people making $100k+ a year, that are still living paycheck to paycheck.

 Extra income can go a lot further once you’ve developed frugal habits.
 After you’ve trained yourself to save more than you spend, start building better income streams.